ng-Classic/ng-classic/aio/content/guide/reviewing-content.md

 ## Find topics to review

-You can review any topic in the Angular Classicdocumentation, but these are the topics that benefit most from your review.
+You can review any topic in the Angular Classic documentation, but these are the topics that benefit most from your review.

 ### Topics that have not been reviewed in over six months